 How do you make a Salty Dog?

-The simplicity is one of the appealing aspects.
+Simplicity is one of the appealing aspects.
 Three ingredients, that’s it.
 I prefer vodka over gin but feel free to use gin in this cocktail if it’s your favorite.

 When salting the rim, I like adding zest from the grapefruit before juicing it.
 It adds lovely color to the salt too.
 Using either a hand-held juicer or an electric one, juice the grapefruits.
 Strain the seed and you are ready to make the drink.

 The Salty Dog is a great summer brunch drink.
 Tart, refreshing, and easy to make.
 You could even make it by the pitcher and serve over ice.
-It’s perfect for Easter, Mother’s Day or a bridal shower.
+Easily make a pitcher in advance, leaving the ice out until serving time so you don’t dilute the cocktail.

 Salty Dog Cocktail